Overview

 Catalog entries in the main catalog should refer to data files located in /data/datalib/data.
 All members of the datag group have permission to modify the files in that directory.
 Catalog entries in personal data catalogs can refer to data files in /data/datalib/data or /data/datalib/home/<username>.

-Configuration files for the Data Library services are located under /usr/local/datalib.
-In particular, the docker-compose file that defines the Data Library services is /usr/local/datalib/docker-compose.yaml, so do use the docker-compose command to manage services, an administrator should first cd /usr/local/datalib and then run sudo docker-compose.
-Note that administrators should not edit most configuration files directly.
-The configuration is managed by ansible, so changes should be made by modifying the ansible configuration and then applying it using ansible-playbook.
-This process will be explained in more detail below.
+Administrators should not edit most configuration files directly.
+The configuration is managed by ansible, so changes should be made by modifying the ansible configuration and then applying it using run-ansible.
+This process will be explained in more detail in the Data Library New Installation section.

 In the typical configuration, /data is a mount point for a large storage volume that is distinct from the root volume.
 In addition to /data/datalib, which was mentioned above, there is /data/docker. /var/lib/docker is a symbolic link to /data/docker, so data created by the Docker daemon and containers, such as container images and volumes, are stored in that directory.